How to make friends at university

 There'll be LOADS going on during freshers' week – try to do as much as possible.
 Just make sure that if you're out at freshers' parties, don't get too drunk.
 While a bit of the Dutch courage can help you break the ice, it's hardly easy to make friends if you can't remember their names (or what they look like) the next day.

-And, don't worry if freshers' nights out aren't your scene – unis often organise day trips, guided tours of the city or even trips to IKEA if you're in need of some flat essentials.
+And, don't worry if freshers' nights out aren't your scene – unis often organise day trips, guided tours of the city or even trips to IKEA if you're in need of some bedroom essentials.

 Hang out in the common room